 Besides just voice-chatting, Zoom gives kids plenty of tools to interact with each other and the teacher, work together, and even break off into smaller groups — just as if they were sitting with each other in a classroom.
 But if teachers don’t need these capabilities for class, or if they’re causing problems, they can all be turned off.
 Here’s just a sampling of what you can do if these features are enabled:

 · Whiteboard.
-This is a brainstorming tool that lets kids toss ideas around, such as for a group project.
+This brainstorming tool lets kids toss ideas around, such as for a group project.

 · Breakout rooms.
-The teacher can divide students up into smaller groups, and then bring the entire class back together.
+The teacher can divide students into smaller groups and bring the entire class back together.

 · Chat with the group.
 Kids can send a message to the entire class.